Facebook X (Twitter) Instagram

 • Imaging scans, such as CT or MRI, to gather information about the state of the spinal nerves, the discs, and how they are aligned.

-• A discogram, which involves injecting a dye into the soft center of the disc, or several discs.
+• discogram, which involves injecting a dye into the soft center of the disc, or several discs.
 The aim is to see whether the disc is painful.
 The dye shows up on a CT scan or X-ray.
 Discogram usage may be controversial, however, because herniated discs do not always cause symptoms.

 To ensure a accurate diagnosis, the doctor can also test for other conditions, such as a tumor or other types of damage.